dvhb/phone-highlight/README.md

 ```

 *NOTE!* Do not execute plugin on whole body or other huge/interactive parts of
 the page!
-It may break other scripts all cause perfomance issues.
+It may break other scripts or cause perfomance issues.

 ### Configuring